-The similarity of the setting with indirect rate distortion raises two questions: Is our scheme just solving the indirect rate distortion problem with channel $\Pzgx$ and distortion $\Lambda$?
-Relatedly, are the compressors specified by our scheme necessarily ``good'' for the indirect rate distortion problem?
+The similarity of the setting with indirect rate-distortion raises two questions: Is our scheme just solving the indirect rate-distortion problem with channel $\Pzgx$ and distortion $\Lambda$?
+Relatedly, are the compressors specified by our scheme necessarily ``good'' for the indirect rate-distortion problem?
 In this section we show that the answer is ``no'' to both questions outside of special cases.
-Adding a perception constraint to the indirect rate distortion problem, the two problems coincide under slightly weaker conditions, but are still generally different.
+Adding a perception constraint to the indirect rate-distortion problem, the two problems coincide under slightly weaker conditions, but are still generally different.
 We illustrate this case by an example with a memoryless Gaussian source $\xs$ and an AWGN channel $\Pzgx$.

-We define the \emph{indirect rate distortion} curve, denoted by $\ird(L)$, for the distortion $\Lambda$ as the set of optimal values of the following optimization problem, parameterized by the loss $L$.

-Here we maintain the assumptions that $\X^k\mchain\Z^k\mchain\Y^k$ form a Markov chain and still have a fixed and known channel $\Pzgx$ as in the original setup.
-The only difference in this setting is that $\Lambda$ is known ahead of time and the compressor is designed to minimize this particular distortion measure.